COLA construction risks to avoid

 What slows down a school COLA project?

 The most common causes of delay in school COLA projects are council approval timelines, multi-party handoff gaps between separate architects, engineers, and builders, undefined project briefs, construction constraints on live school campuses, and variation claims triggered by unforeseen site conditions.
-Each of these can add weeks or months to the overall timeline.
+Each can add weeks or months to the overall timeline.